 Overtone and throat singing

-The technique of overtone singing consists in singing one or several tones above the vocal drone: one person is singing as if there were two voices.
-In this workshop, you will get familiar with overtone singing and styles of throat singing from different parts of the world (khoomei from Tuva and Mongolia, Umngqokolo from South-Africa, overtone polyphony, ‘a tenore’ singing from Sardinia, etc.).
-Throughout the course, we will focus on the throat singing styles from the Russo-Siberian Republic of Tuva (from the North-East to Mongolia).
+The technique of overtone singing (harmonic singing) consists in singing one or several tones above the vocal drone: one person is singing as if there were two voices.
+In this workshop, you will become familiar with overtone singing and styles of the throat singing tradition from various parts of the world (khöömei from Tuva and Mongolia, Umngqokolo from South Africa, harmonic polyphony, ‘tenore’ singing from Sardinia, etc.).
+As the course progresses, we will focus on the different styles of throat singing from the Russian-Siberian republic of Tuva (north-east of the border with Mongolia).

 Raphaël De Cock plays and sings with, among others, Griff, Osuna, Northern Lights, Muntagna Nera (Graindelavoix), NadiSuna, the Collectif Muzikaciné (Odna), Néboa, Waira, Tenore Monte Arvu and A Contrabanda.
 Raphaël began to play the Irish flute (tin whistle and low whistle) when he was 16 years old.
 The following year he started playing the uillean pipes (Irish bagpipes) and since then Raphael has not stopped collecting and playing traditional musical instruments.
 This musical millipede went on to specialize in a variety of ethnic singing styles, perhaps the most remarkable among them being Tuvan throatsinging.
 Meanwhile he has blossomed as a multi-instrumentalist and among other things he plays all sorts of flutes, bagpipes (gaita galega, Irish uillean pipes, Swedish säckpipa, Picard muchosa, Bulgarian gaida), Jew’s harp, stringed instruments (Siberian chatkhan, Tuvan chanzy, Chinese guqin), fiddles (Tuvan igil, Norwegian Hardanger fiddle Bulgarian gadulka) etc.